LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/integration/client-tool/sign.md

 * `--output-file <output-file>`: Output file
 * `--document-key <document-key>`: Document key
 * `--overwrite`: Overwrite input file

-The command takes a single argument, the path of the file to be signed.

 The signed file can be either written to a different path, specified with the `--output-file` parameter, or the file being signed can be overwritten by passing the `--overwrite` parameter.